NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ---
 ## Installation from Source and NGINX Setup

+-   Open your operating systems command prompt or terminal
 -   `git clone <repository-url>` or download from [RELEASES](https://github.com/715209/nginx-obs-automatic-low-bitrate-switching/releases/tag/v1.9.5)
 -   Change into the new directory.
+To do this in the same command window or terminal type:

+    `cd nginx-obs-automatic-low-bitrate-switching`
 -   `git switch -f master`
 -   `npm install --production`